Home

 Turning Point Ministry

-Dr. Derek Weber,
+Rev. Dr. Derek Weber

 Director of Preaching Ministries

-The United Methodist Church
+United Methodist Church

 Turning Point Ministry